Kevinst2022/Kevinst2022/README.md

-- 👋 Hi, I’m @Kevinst2022 a professional currently in training with a strong passion for transforming data into actionable insights.
+- 👋 Hi, I’m @KSterlingAI a professional currently in training with a strong passion for transforming data into actionable insights.
 My current focus is on Data Science, Artificial Intelligence, and Cloud Computing (AWS).
 - 👀 I am eager to connect with Data Scientists, Software Developers, and MLOps professionals to learn from and collaborate on challenging projects.
       Open-source projects involving data analysis, automation, or cloud service integration.
 - 🌱  I am actively working on formalizing my cloud knowledge to build scalable solutions: